 On the very low ketogenic diet requiring less than 20-50g per day, it would be marginally acceptable.

 5g of fat is not high, but you could add more, or better still serve half an avocado on the side.
-Remember the fruit fats are the most healthy, being high in monounsaturated oils.
+Remember those from fruit are the most healthy, being high in monounsaturated oils.

 Research reveals that those on a low carbohydrate diet lose more weight as compared to those on a low fat diet.
 They are less hungry.(1) It's all about the satiety that legumes provide.

-Perhaps more important low carbohydrate, high fat diets obviate the use of medication in many diseases such as diabetes.
+Perhaps, more important, low carbohydrate, high fat diets reduce the use of medication in many diseases such as diabetes.

 This lima bean soup has the advantage of replacing the calories lost from limited starches with a vegetable based protein.
 To limit the animal fat, you would need to use olive oil for sauteing and coconut cream instead of feta cheese.
 (2)

-Allicin is the phytochemical unique to the allium family of onions; it gives you the tears in the eyes, but keeps away the tears that come with cancer; this lima bean soup is full of it.
+Allicin is the phytochemical unique to the allium family of onions; it gives you the tears in the eyes, but keeps away the tears that come with malignant diseases; this lima bean soup is full of it.